JeanBaptisteVer/Minishell/README.md

 </p>

 ## 💡 About the project
-* Minishell is the fruit of a collaboration between two students at the School 42 in Paris.
+* Minishell is the fruit of a collaboration between two students at the School 42.
 In this project, we aimed to create a simple shell, which provided us with valuable hands-on experience in processes and file descriptors.
 Our task involved building a fully functional shell with features such as prompt display, command history, redirections, and pipes.
 We also learned how to interpret environment variables and implement built-in commands.

-## 🔌 Built-ins Implemented
+## Built-ins Implemented
 * `echo`: Supports the `-n` option.
 * `cd`: Allows for changing the current working directory using relative or absolute paths.
 * `pwd`: Displays the current working directory.